Anonymised case profile · Cross-Border Marketing Build

 What this engagement did not include.

-No legal services, no entity formation, no visa work, no tax structuring, no banking introductions, no IRA legal opinion, no FDA or NHTSA submission preparation, no fiduciary services, no IP filing, no recruiting, no M&A advisory.
+No legal services, no entity formation, no visa work, no tax structuring, no banking introductions, no IRA legal opinion, no FDA or NHTSA submission preparation, no fiduciary services, no IP filing, no recruiting, no M&A transaction work.
 These were handled by German counsel, US counsel, and IRA, USMCA, and trade-policy specialists in parallel.

-Adjacent reading.
+Adjacent evaluation.

 German automotive suppliers and US OEM Tier-1.